SandipCB/Admin_Dashboard_Page/README.md

-# Admin Dashboard for Laravel
+# Admin Dashboard Using Laravel
 ![admin_dashboard](https://github.com/SandipCB/Admin_Page/assets/96263756/bdb2d850-2d85-4705-a6a4-f6a7de32b184)
 This repository contains a sleek and modern admin dashboard built using Laravel, designed to simplify administrative tasks and provide insightful data visualization.